HIV INFO + RESOURCES

 What You Need to Know

 As the face and demographics of HIV and AIDS continue to change, most basic facts about the disease remain the same.
-Methods of transmission, the importance of safer sex practices, the need for open communication with your partners are still vital.
+Methods of transmission, the importance of safer sex and harm reduction practices, the need for open communication with your partners are still vital.
 Arming yourself with this basic information about HIV is the first step to keeping yourself and your partner(s) informed and healthy.

 HIV transmission is preventable.